grace-notes/website/contents/topics/life-of-christ.md

 from the two participles, understand that they are simply giving a full explanation of the way in which the instruction is to take place.

-· The first participle is BAPTIZONTES, which is from BAPTIZO ‘really baptize’.
+&bull; The first participle is BAPTIZONTES, which is from BAPTIZO ‘really baptize’.

-- This is not the literal water baptism, but a ‘change by immersion,’ which is closer to the original meaning of the word.
+-- This is not the literal water baptism, but a ‘change by immersion,’ which is closer to the original meaning of the word.
 The change is inward, and it has to do with character.

-- The phrase ‘into the name of the Father and the Son and the Holy Spirit’ describes the kind of change that is to take place.
+-- The phrase ‘into the name of the Father and the Son and the Holy Spirit’ describes the kind of change that is to take place.

-- The Greek word ONOMA is our English name.
+-- The Greek word ONOMA is our English name.
 In the ancient way of thinking, a ‘name’ represented the true nature of its bearer.
 It was not just a label or designation without meaning, used to separate one from all others.

-- In the Hebrew way of thinking a person’s name revealed his character, personality, and even destiny.
+-- In the Hebrew way of thinking a person’s name revealed his character, personality, and even destiny.

-- The preposition EIS denotes change.
+-- The preposition EIS denotes change.
 Usually it shows movement from one place to another, but here it reveals movement from human, worldly character to the divine.

-- The change in the believer is brought about by immersion into the divine character.
+-- The change in the believer is brought about by immersion into the divine character.
 This can only take place by faith perception - the MATHETEUO command already mentioned.

-· The second participle is DIDASKONTES, which means to teach with authority.
+&bull; The second participle is DIDASKONTES, which means to teach with authority.
 This more properly describes both the MATHETEUO and the BAPTIZONTES.
 These two participles are not separate commands, but explanations of one command.
 They both depend on that command.